scalar-labs/scalardb-samples/spring-data-microservice-transaction-sample/README.md

 }, ...);
 ```

-The following `CRUD operations are executed`, `Transaction is committed by using the two-phase commit protocol` and `Error handling` are automatically performed by the API.
+The actions in [CRUD operations are executed](#2-crud-operations-are-executed), [Transaction is committed by using the two-phase commit protocol](#3-transaction-is-committed-by-using-the-two-phase-commit-protocol), and [Error handling](#error-handling) are automatically performed by the API.

 ### 2. CRUD operations are executed